xanderwasserman/esp32_p1meter/README.md

 ### Data Sent

 All metrics are send to their own MQTT topic.
-The software sends out to the following MQTT topics:
+The software generates all the topic through the Serial monitor when starting up Example topics are:

 ```
 sensors/power/p1meter/consumption_low_tarif